 Bylaws are rules made by local councils which affect the way we live, work and play in certain areas.

-We have started a review programme to bring together the 158 existing bylaws made by former councils and create consistent rules across Auckland.
+A review programme is underway to bring together the 158 existing bylaws made by former councils and create consistent rules across Auckland.

-The existing bylaws remain in place and in force until we review, cancel or amend them, or they expire.
+The existing bylaws remain in force until we review, cancel or amend them, or they expire.

 Our bylaw review programme will assess each bylaw topic and establish if a bylaw is the best way to address the problem and support the community.

-Click on the topic below to see which bylaws we are reviewing:
+Click on the topic below to see which bylaws we are working on:

 Have your say on bylaws

 You will have the opportunity to make a written and/or verbal submission on any new bylaws we create.

 The current consultations section above will show bylaws when they are open for submission.
-See bylaws under review to see when we will ask for your feedback.
+See current work on bylaws to see when we will ask for your feedback.

 Read more about council's feedback process.